-Candidate Rights Under AI Hiring Laws: What You Can Demand
+Candidate Rights Under AI Hiring Laws: What Job Seekers Can Demand

 Job seekers have more rights than ever when AI is used in hiring decisions.
 Here's what the law guarantees—and how to exercise those rights.